 - General Manager Reggie McKenzie has an identical twin brother, Raleigh, who is a college scout for the team.
 He also has a son, Kahlil, who is a freshman defensive lineman at Tennessee, his father's alma mater. - Head Coach Jack Del Rio, who grew up in nearby Hayward, Calif., was a standout catcher on USC's baseball team and was drafted by the Toronto Blue Jays in 1981. - Assistant linebackers coach Brent Vieselmeyer coached Jack Del Rio's son, Luke, when he was the head coach at Valor Christian High School in Highlands Ranch, Colo., when Luke was the team's starting quarterback. - LB Ray-Ray Armstrong and WR Andre Debose were high school teammates at Seminole High School in Sanford, Fla., and helped the team to a Class 6A title.
-Armstrong, playing quarterback, connected with Debose in the final seconds of the championship game to secure the victory. - RB George Atkinson III is the son of former Raiders S George Atkinson, Jr., who played 10 seasons with Oakland from 1968-77. - G Tony Bergstrom's wife, Jessica, is an amateur MMA fighter. - WR Brice Butler is a DJ in his spare time and goes by the name"DJ Duffle Bag." - QB Derek Carr is the brother of former No. 1 overall pick of the Houston Texans, David.
-The two brothers started a training facility for all athletes in Southern California called Carr Elite.
+Armstrong, playing quarterback, connected with Debose in the final seconds of the championship game to secure the victory. - G Tony Bergstrom's wife, Jessica, is an amateur MMA fighter. - WR Brice Butler is a DJ in his spare time and goes by the name"DJ Duffle Bag." - QB Derek Carr is the brother of former No. 1 overall pick of the Houston Texans, David.
+The two brothers started a training facility for all athletes in Southern California called Carr Elite. - DE Mario Edwards Jr.'s father played in the NFL for five seasons from 2000-04.
+He also currently works at Florida State, where Mario Jr. went to school.

-- WR Andre Holmes' brother, Jason, is a member of St. Kilda Football Club of the Australian Football League. - T Austin Howard played basketball in college at Northern Iowa. - K Sebastian Janikowski is a former member of the Polish national under-17 soccer team and turned down various pro soccer offers to enroll at Florida State. - LB Sio Moore was born in Monrovia, Liberia. - T Donald Penn was a Raider fan growing up in Inglewood, Calif., going to Raiders games as kid in Los Angeles. - QB Christian Ponder is married to ESPN reporter Samantha Ponder. - S Brandian Ross founded and owns the clothing line "Unity Over Self." - K Giorgio Tavecchio was born in Milan, Italy. - T Menelik Watson was born in Manchester, England and was raised there before attending Marist College to play basketball. - S Charles Woodson is a wine entrepreneur, owning the wine label TwentyFour by Charles Woodson, leasing acres of vine-yards in Napa Valley, Calif., a short distance from the Raiders' training-camp home.
+- WR Andre Holmes' brother, Jason, is a member of St. Kilda Football Club of the Australian Football League. - T Austin Howard played basketball in college at Northern lowa. - K Sebastian Janikowski is a former member of the Polish national under-17 soccer team and turned down various pro soccer offers to enroll at Florida State. - S Keenan Lambert is the half-brother of Seattle Seahawks S Kam Chancellor. - T Donald Penn was a Raider fan growing up in Inglewood, Calif., going to Raiders games as kid in Los Angeles. - TE Mychal Rivera's sister, Naya, was an actress on the hit TV show "Glee." - T Menelik Watson was born in Manchester, England and was raised there before attending Marist College to play basketball. - S Charles Woodson is a wine entrepreneur, owning the wine label TwentyFour by Charles Woodson, leasing acres of vine-yards in Napa Valley, Calif., a short distance from the Raiders' training-camp home.